-6 Now when Jesus was in Bethany at the house of Simon the leper, 7 a woman approached Him,5 having an alabaster flask of very expensive perfume, and she began to pour it on His head as He reclined at the table.
-8 But upon seeing it His disciples were indignant saying: "Why this waste?
+6 Now when Jesus was in Bethany at the house of Simon the leper, 7 a woman approached Him. having an alabaster flask of very expensive perfume, and she began to pour it on His head as He reclined at the table.
+8 But upon seeing it His disciples were indignant saving: "Why this waste?
 9 For this perfume could have been sold for a good deal and given to the poor."
 10 But being aware Jesus said to them: "Why are you bothering the woman?
 She has done something beautiful to me.
-11 You will always have the poor with you, but you will not always have me.6 12 In putting this perfume on my body she did it with a view to my burial.
-13 Assuredly I say to you, wherever this gospel may be proclaimed in the whole world, what this woman did will also be told in her memory."7
+11 You will always have the poor with you, but you will not always have me.2 12 In putting this perfume on my body she did it with a view to my burial.
+13 Assuredly I say to you, wherever this